mrabarnett/mrab-regex/regex_3/Features.rst

 **Fuzzy matching**

-When performing fuzzy matching, this release of the module is strict in that it will return the first match that meets the constraints.
-This is slightly different from previous releases, which tried to adjust the match to get a slightly better fit, but that behaviour proved too costly for its worth as the default behaviour.
+When performing fuzzy matching, the module is strict in that it will return the first match that meets the constraints.
+This is slightly different from some earlier releases, which tried to adjust the match to get a slightly better fit, but that behaviour proved too costly for its worth as the default behaviour.

 There is a new flag, ``ENHANCEMATCH`` or ``(?e)``, which will cause the regex module to find the first match and then attempt to reduce the number of errors.